chenh19/Ampile/README.md

 - [ ] interactive delta mutation rate analysis (maybe Shiny)
 - [ ] change to download the latest release archive, and keep the scripts for every run
 - [ ] tutorial includes explanantion for input (refseq trimming, how many amplicons per run, etc)
+- [ ] hide error folder, show only when there are files in it after finishing (mv)